 Creaking back to the mid-twentieth century, the factory will probably be demolished in 18 months time.
 Hackney Road is prime real estate location for developers.
 A debilitated aisle of pre-war housing and cheap grocery stories that connects Shoreditch with Bethnal Green.

 The Hackney factory is owned by a picture frame business that no longer makes anything.
 They import all their goods from China.
-By virtue of abandoning manufacturing, Studio X was born and I bought my desk space from two Spanish artists with dark chocolate beards and floral shirts.
+By virtue of abandoning manufacturing, Studio X was born and I bought my desk space from two Spanish artists with dark chocolate beards.

 Like everyone else in the studio, the Spaniards make entertainment for a living.
 They produce a boutique fashion magazine that has an initial distribution run of 4,000 copies.
 To boost their income, they sub-let their remaining studio space to freelancers such as myself.
-I paid £140 a month for a small desk and sit next to a Hackney fashion stylist and her three interns.
-They include:
+I paid £140 a month for a desk and sit alongside a Hackney fashion stylist and her three minions:

 a ginger anorexic doll